andrewgull/HeteroR/README.md

 ### Prerequisites

-1. mount ARGOS
+1. get raw sequencing data
 2. load a local instance of CARD db (it must be in the project dir as 'localDB' - use `rgi load`)
-3. download BUSCO data base
+3. download BUSCO database

 ### Steps